maxpatiiuk/project-ephemeris/README.md

 A full-fledged calendar application with support for multiple calendars, repeated events and best of all, dark mode.
 It has four view modes: year, month, week and day.
-Additionally, there is good screen reader support.
+Additionally, there is good screen reader and keyboard navigation support.

 Build with React, Next.js and Tailwind.
 Uses MySQL/MariaDB for storage.